LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_03_deploy_lambda_functions_in_aws/README.md

     - StagingFunctionName
     - StagingURL

     > [!WARNING] The values for `AwsAccessKeyId` and `AwsSecretAccessKey` are sensitive.
-Treat them as your would a username and password.
+Treat them as you would a username and password.
 Do not store them in publicly available repositories, files, or documents.

     ![outputs](./images/08-outputs.png)